praclet/ctf_osint/README.md

 It runs as a Capture the Flag format where students have to collect flags to validate levels.
 Learn OSINT basics by solving challenges that focus on GEOINT, IMINT, SOCMINT and investigative journalism techniques.

+APT42 is a student organization of the Paris campus of the school 42.
+We aim to foster interest in information security and to provide a safe and inclusive space for everyone to learn and improve their cybersecurity skills.

 ### Intended audience

 Students who aim to work as: